 \section{Discussion}

-The problem of PSF undersampling is a fundamental one in estimating the weak lensing signal, especially with \metacal, as this renders all galaxy images undersampled in principle.
-In the previous section, we demonstrated a set of related strategies that can sufficiently suppress the effects of aliasing.
+The problem of the pixel scale being smaller than the Nyquist scale of the PSF is a fundamental one in estimating the weak lensing signal, as it renders all galaxy images undersampled in principle.
+In the previous section, we demonstrated a set of related strategies that can sufficiently suppress the effects of aliasing with \metacal.
 In this section, we layout a few other ways of tackling this problem that may be explored further in the future.

 First, we revisit the self-imposed restriction that the \metacal\ procedures are to be performed on individual exposures, and not on the coadded image (see Section~\ref{sec:metacal_procedure}).
 Our analysis in Fig.~\ref{fig:money_plot} shows that the \metacal\ procedure works, at least in principle, if performed on a coadded image.
 This is due to a smaller effective pixel scale compared to the native pixel scale.
 For this study, we considered uniformly dithered exposures with identical PSFs, which are effective at cancelling aliasing effects due to special symmetries.
-It is not obvious in the more generic case of variable PSFs and random sub-pixels dither if the coadded image would be free of aliasing.
+It is not obvious in the more generic case of variable PSFs and random subpixels dither if the coadded image would be free of aliasing.
 This is made worse when the exposures have to undergo generic geometric transformations, such as rotation and corrections for field distortions in addition to translations before being projected on to a common grid.
 A commonly used method to produce a coadded image from the individual HST exposures is the {\sc MultiDrizzle} method~\citep{Drizzle, Koekemoer2003}, which generates a high-resolution image by means of interpolation on the individual (non-Nyquist sampled) exposures, and therefore shapes measured on them with \metacal\ would exhibit some aliasing bias.